Vitamin A: benefits, dosage, contraindications

 ✪✪✪✪✪

-Vitamin A is necessary for the integrity of mucosal and epithelial surfaces.
-A deficiency in vitamin A causes keratinization of epithelial surfaces, leading to skin dryness.
+Vitamin A is required for the integrity of mucous membranes and epithelial surfaces.
+Vitamin A deficiency leads to keratinization of epithelial surfaces with dry skin.

 Posologie